BMO Credit Card FAQs

 How can I qualify for the AIR MILES®† debit program?

-You can earn Reward Miles on your lead account* when you have one of the following Bank Plans: AIR MILES, Premium, Employee and Platinum.
-Simply ask us to add your AIR MILES Collector Number if you have not already done so.
+You can earn Reward Miles on your lead account* when you have the AIR MILES bank plan

 I use two different accounts for my debit purchases.
 Will the debit purchases on both accounts be combined to calculate my Reward Miles?

-Only debit purchases made from your lead account* in a qualifying Bank Plan will be eligible to earn AIR MILES Reward Miles.
-AIR MILES Plan customers earn at a rate of 1 AIR MILES Reward Mile for every $30 spent for the AIR MILES Plan.
-Premium Plan customers are eligible to earn 1 AIR MILES Reward Mile for every $40 spent.
+Only debit purchases made from your lead account* in the AIR MILES bank plan are eligible.
+AIR MILES plan customers earn at a rate of 1 AIR MILES Reward mile for every $30 Spent

 If you are unsure which account is the lead account, review your BMO bank statement, visit your local branch or call 1-800-363-9992.

-Why am I only going to earn one Reward Mile for every $30 spent on my debit card with the AIR MILES Plan (or $40 with the Premium Plan) when I earn one Reward Mile for each $15 purchase on my BMO AIR MILES World Mastercard?
+Why am I only going to earn one Reward Mile for every $30 spent on my debit card with the AIR MILES Plan when I earn one Reward Mile for each $15 purchase on my BMO AIR MILES World Mastercard?

 Earning Reward Miles on your debit purchases is not meant to replace purchases you would have normally used your BMO AIR MILES World Mastercard for.
 In order to maximize the Reward Miles you can earn, we encourage you to continue using your Mastercard.
 For situations where you would not normally use your Mastercard or for purchases at merchants that do not accept credit cards, your debit card is available for you to use as an alternative so that you can get rewards for all purchases at no additional cost to you.